Yes, the Seahawks had luck on their side — but they earned their tough road victory vs. the Browns

 Perhaps the Seahawks defense hearkened back to Thursday, when they forced four turnovers during practice.
 It was the most Griffin can remember causing since Seattle drafted him in 2017 — and the takeaways certainly transferred to the game.

 On the Browns’ first drive of the third quarter, defensive end Ziggy Ansah knocked the ball out of Chubb’s hands and recovered the fumble on his own 32.
-Seattle scored seven plays later, when quarterback Russell Wilson connected with Jaron Brown on a 6-yard TD pass to put his team up 25-20.
+Seattle scored seven plays later, when quarterback Russell Wilson connected with Jaron Brown on a 6-yard touchdown pass to put his team up 25-20.

 Given Wilson’s stat line — 23-of-33 passing, 295 yards, two TDs, no INTs, a rushing score and a passer rating of 117.6 — it’s absurd that it took more than 500 words for his name to show up.
 But that just speaks to how commonplace his greatness has become.

-After the Browns scored to make it 28-25 midway through the fourth quarter, Wilson led a nine-play, 79-yard touchdown drive to make it 32-28.
+After the Browns scored to take a 28-25 lead midway through the fourth quarter, Wilson led a nine-play, 79-yard touchdown drive to make it 32-28.
 And after Wright’s interception cinched the win, Wilson had notched his sixth straight game with a passer rating above 100 — the longest of his career.

 There were other big contributors for Seattle on Sunday, such as running back Chris Carson, who tallied a career-high 124 yards and a touchdown on 24 carries, and linebacker Bobby Wagner, whom several members of the defense credited for refocusing them when they were down.
 And, yes, there were a couple of flags that elicited justifiable boos from the FirstEnergy Stadium crowd, such as a bad blindside block call in the third quarter and a faulty horse-collar tackle in the fourth.